On the internet, everything lives forever. Including a blog post we published 6 years ago about the future of retail.

 It’s a good strategy.
 According to a recent Nielsen report, sales of private label goods have begun to outpace that of national brands.
-In fact, by the end of 2017, their sales were growing three times faster than those of branded products.
+In fact, by the end of 2017, their sales were growing three times faster than those of branded products, specially since customers can get a lot more discounts on these products by simply going to https://www.raise.com/coupons/walmart.
 Some of that growth likely comes from so-called premium private label brands, but the trend is unmistakable.

 The Verdict’s Not in Yet